 The GIRFT national report on renal medicine has now been published

 Click here to read an overview of the report and its recommendations.

 We’ve also produced a short video with a summary of the report, including the key recommendations and opportunities for improvement.

 On 7th December 2021, GIRFT joint clinical leads, Dr Will McKane and Dr Graham Lipkin hosted a webinar to examine key aspects of the national report and discuss putting the recommendations into practice.
 If you wish to view this webinar, please contact [email protected]

 Joint Clinical Lead: Dr Graham Lipkin

-Consultant Nephrologist, University Hospitals Birmingham NHS Foundation Trust (Queen Elizabeth Hospital), and President Elect of the Renal Association.
+Consultant nephrologist, University Hospitals Birmingham NHS Foundation Trust (Queen Elizabeth Hospital), and immediate past president of the Renal Association.